-# We bet you’ll look at this photograph clicked by Saurabh Desai about 8 km away from Kibber (highest motorable village in the world) in Spiti valley and doubt your visual perception.
+# We bet you’ll look at this photograph clicked by Saurabh Desai about 8 km away from Kibber (the highest motorable village in the world) in Spiti valley and doubt your visual perception.
 Don’t worry, it’s normal since the camouflage is so damn convincing.
 It can literally make anyone tear their hair out.

 We’ll get you out of your misery.
 Have a closer look at the zoomed image of the photograph and you’ll see a snow leopard peeking from behind the rocky mountain, looking straight into the camera lens.

-# Next up is a shot of mountain ghost taking a nap (that’s a hint!) photographed by Raghu Chundawat somewhere in Ladakh.
+# Next up is a shot of grey ghost taking a nap (that’s a hint!) photographed by Raghu Chundawat somewhere in Ladakh.
 The conservation biologist captured this shot while on his research on snow leopards in the region as a part of his Ph.
 D. degree.

 So, did you manage to identify the sleeping cat or need to look below for the close-up image?